CdLbB/cdlbb.github.com/WandW/CMA04-3-ComplexIntMN.md

 >&\qquad =\int_a^b \!d\eta \left\{\int_a^\eta \!(\xi-a)^{\lambda-1} (b-\eta)^{\mu-1} (\eta-\xi)^{\nu-1} \phi(\xi,\eta)\,d\xi \right\}\end{align*}\\]
 This is called Dirichlet's formula.

 >[**Note**.
 What are now called infinite and improper integrals were defined by Cauchy, [*Leçons sur le calc. inf.* 1823](http://gallica.bnf.fr/ark:/12148/bpt6k62404287), though the idea of infinite integrals seems to date from Maclaurin (1742).
 The test for convergence was employed by Chartier (1853).
 Stokes (1847) distinguished between 'essentially' (absolutely) and non-essentially convergent integrals though he did not give a formal definition.
 Such a definition was given by Dirichlet in 1854 and 1858 (see his [*Vorlesungen*, 1904](https://archive.org/details/glejeunedirichle00lejeuoft), p.
 39).
-In the early part of the nineteenth century improper integrals received more attention than infinite integrals,- probably because it was not fully realised that an infinite integral is really the *limit* of an integral.]
+In the early part of the nineteenth century improper integrals received more attention than infinite integrals, probably because it was not fully realised that an infinite integral is really the *limit* of an integral.]

 ###4.6 Complex integration.<a class="marginmark" onClick="toggleHide('mn:5,-2');">&#91;5&#93;</a>[4.6complexintegration.]###